ngk2017/ncfunderhack/whitepaper-draft.md

 //to do:

+## NOTE: This MUST be done in strict IRAC (Issue-Rule-Analysis-Conclusion) format!!

+Starter outline:

+NCFunder/Legal Hackers/Fintech4good

+By: Molly, David, Nina, etc

-Need to update with recent scholarship from US Treasury, investors on business structures.
+Need to update with recent scholarship from US Treasury, publications on on business structures.

-Nina Kilbride

-Re: Intrastate crowdfunding opportunity or “Jurisdiction-sensitive entitlement interest widget.”
+Re: Intrastate crowdfunding

-TLDR: The law in NC changed to enable a Local Public Offering via the internet of UCC Article 8 Security.
-The legal framework exists to operate UCC Article 8 securities in nearly every state, but they were preempted by US securities law since 1933.
-New crowdfunding models mean Article 8 Securities, and the corresponding legal frameworks, are relevant again, but there are no serious preexisting legal actors in the space.
-IBM wants to promote NC startups and wants to do a project with us.
-This one is a good fit.
-The Secretary of State promised press coverage when the models go live.
-Large potential network effects in startups, small business and token community.

 _____________________
 SEC Guidance: